-The generation of an upload block is quite fast.
-Adding an upload block which includes one or more required signers is slightly slower.
-This is as expected, because an array is filled with information.
+Adding an UploadBlock to the blockchain with a limited number of required signers and no consensus algorithm costs around 30 ms. This time is barely noticeable for a user and will not be an impediment to the user-friendliness of the system.
+This is different for the results with PoET consensus.
 Adding an upload event to the blockchain using the PoET consensus algorithm costs between 5 and 6 seconds.
 The number of nodes does not seem to matter, which makes sense because the parameters for choosing the sleeping time stay set during the experiments.
+A user who checks the My Logs page immediately after uploading a file might be annoyed at not seeing the entry yet.